 Some people may be more vulnerable to contaminants in drinking water than the general population.
-Immunocompromised persons such as persons with cancer, undergoing chemotherapy, persons with HIV/AIDS or other immune system disorders, person who have undergone organ transplants, some elderly.
-And infants can be particularly at risk from infections.
-These people should seek advice about drinking from there health provider.
-EPA/CDC has guidelines on appropriate means to lessen the risks of infection by cryptosporidium and other microbiological contaminants are available from the Safe Drinking Water Hotline at 1(800)-426-4791.
+Immunocompromised persons such as persons with cancer, undergoing chemotherapy, persons with HIV/AIDS or other immune system disorders, person who have undergone organ transplants, and some elderly and infants can be particularly at risk from infections.
+These people should seek advice from their healthcare provider.
+EPA/CDC has guidelines on appropriate means to lessen the risks of infection by cryptosporidium and other microbiological contaminants available from the Safe Drinking Water Hotline at 1-800-426-4791.